gptme

 ipython, morph, patch, rag, read, save, screenshot,

-shell, subagent, tmux, tts, vision, youtube.
+shell, subagent, tmux, vision.

 --tool-format TEXT Tool format to use.
 Options: markdown, xml, tool